Share via

 Feature details

-We have added support for the this keyword for self-reference on all objects, as known from other programming languages.
+The this keyword provides self-reference support for all objects, as known from other programming languages.

 The main benefits of using the this keyword are that it:

-• Allows codeunits to pass a reference to this (which is itself) as an argument to another method.
+• Allows codeunits to pass a reference to this (itself) as an argument to another method.

 • Improves readability by signaling that a referenced symbol is a member on the object itself.

 A new CodeCop rule AA0248 is added and enabled by default with severity "hidden."
-"Hidden" means that it shows up as three dots in the editor, but not as a diagnostics in the Problem view in Visual Studio Code, or in pipelines.
-There's also a workspace-wide CodeFixer to update existing code to use the this keyword.
+"Hidden" means that the rule shows up as three dots in the editor, but not as a diagnostic in the Problem view in Visual Studio Code, or in pipelines.
+A workspace-wide CodeFixer updates existing code to use the this keyword.

 Tell us what you think

-Help us improve Dynamics 365 Business Central by discussing ideas, providing suggestions, and giving feedback.
+Help us improve Dynamics 365 Business Central by sharing your ideas, suggestions, and feedback.
 Use the forum at https://aka.ms/bcideas.